 Like most of the wineries here, Il Mosnel only began making Franciacorta (the local Champagne-method sparkling wine) in the latter part of the 20th century, after the pioneering winemaker Franco Ziliani first began experimenting with sparkling wines.
 In earlier days, dating back to Roman times, the region was better known for reds, though there is evidence of sparkling wine being made as early as the 17th century.
 In 1968, Il Mosnel was one of the first wineries to join the brand-new Franciacorta DOC (now DOCG).
 Decades later, it was followed by a slew of high-budget wineries that today make this once-sleepy corner of Lombardia such a fashionable place and have given it a reputation as the birthplace of Italy’s best sparkling wines.

 Il Mosnel can trace its history back to the 16th century when the powerful Cacciamatta family owned the cellars that the winery still uses today.
 In the first half of the 19th century, the cellars and surrounding estate were sold to the Barboglio family.
 Emanuela Barboglio oversaw the winery’s oftentimes difficult transition from still wine producer to sparkling wine producer during the latter part of the 20th century.
 The family business is now run by her grown children, Guilio Barzanò, head of technical, business, and production areas, and Lucia Barzanò, in charge of administration, marketing, and public relations.
-This winery is one of our favorite wineries in Franciacorta and is featured on our Franciacorta Wine Tour for the wines’ quality, the beauty of the estate, and the hospitality.
+This winery is one of our favorite wineries in Franciacorta and is featured on our Franciacorta Wine Tour for the wines’ quality, the estate’s beauty, and hospitality.

 Chardonnay 60%, Pinot Blanc 10%, Pinot Noir 10%, Alcohol 12% vol.